EmberHeavyIndustries/HID2AMI/README.md

 Donors of at least 5 EUR will receive the latest firmware revision available at the moment of request; donors of 10 EUR or more will also be added to the "firmware beta release" channel, and will receive all intermediate beta releases and all subsequent firmware updates.
 Donors will also be allowed to request new features and improvements (subjet to author's discretion).

+## **Some pre-assembled units available!**: If you are interested in ready-to-go pre-assembled units, there is a small production batch of boards on the run.
+You can ask for reservation on Amibay's thread [link](http://www.amibay.com/showthread.php?104588-HID2AMI-HID-MOUSE-AND-GAMEPAD-to-AMIGA-ADAPTOR)

 | [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/EmberHeavyIndustries)||[![Email, Contacts & Requests](https://github.com/EmberHeavyIndustries/Depot/blob/master/Pics/EmailSticker.jpg?raw=true)](mailto:EmberHEavyIndustries@gmail.com)|
 | ------------------------------ | ---------------------------------------------- | --------------------------- |